xalpha-public/x-alpha-ai-agent/Readme.md

 *   Expand agent capabilities with more specialized tools for financial analysis, project vetting, and market research using XALPHA's APIS.

 This README provides a guide to understanding, setting up, and running the current AI agent API component of the larger marketplace application.
-This is just a demo app and can vary from the actual integration on https://x-alpha.ai
+This is just a demo app and the agent's capabilities can be further extended.
+The live version might differ based on the features implemented on https://x-alpha.ai